The CDL Licensing Process

 As a collaborative library of the University of California, the California Digital Library’s primary collection responsibility is to facilitate the provision of scholarly electronic content to all faculty and students.
 The acquisitions process reflects the CDL’s commitment to collaboration with campuses to discover and acquire electronic materials in support of campus teaching and research.

 The CDL licenses digital materials in consultation with UC campus subject area selectors (bibliographers) and the 10 campus Collection Development Officers.
 Because this is a consultative process, most proposals take a minimum of three to six months for review and decision-making.
 In situations where a vendor’s license terms vary from the CDL’s preferred terms and conditions, additional time may be needed.
 Proposal timelines should be set accordingly.
-See the CDL Standard license agreement.
+See the CDL standard license agreement (for vendors] .

 Licensing Step by Step